yegor256/blog/_drafts/_sociotech.md

 access to the project and assign a few GitHub tickets.

 In a few hours I get a Facebook message a page long.
-It says that he is very glad to be in the project, but doesn't understand a thing yet and needs help.
+It says that he is very glad to be on the project, but doesn't understand a thing yet and needs help.
 Here is a list of questions he prepared and he's ready for a phone call to get them answered.